- Agriculture Club

 Open to middle school and high school-age students, Craftsmanship Club

 allows students to experience introductory concepts of carpentry and mechanics.
-Hosted at Lansing Catholic High School, the group will meet one Saturday each month from 8:30-11:30 am.
-LCHS is working to establish an industrial arts program to offer students of the Diocese of Lansing the unique and essential opportunity to gain skills working with their hands, problem solve, grow in confidence, and appreciate God’s gift of work.
+Hosted at Lansing Catholic High School, in our Industrial Arts Shop Room, located below the chapel, the group will meet on 4 scheduled Saturdays throughout the year from 8:30-11:30 am.
 Parents are welcome, but not required, to attend.

 - Discipleship Group